eduinlight/lightqmlweb/README.md

 # LightQmlWeb (LQW)

 QML is the best language that I learn to build desktops applications in a fast way.
 LQW is an union of three projects qmlweb(https://github.com/qmlweb/qmlweb), qmlweb-parser(https://github.com/qmlweb/qmlweb-parser) and gulp-qmlweb(https://github.com/qmlweb/gulp-qmlweb).
-I'm going bring you a fast way to use qmlweb and of course I'm going to implement more modules but not necessary modules from QT but usefulls modules for frontend web development.
+I'm going to bring you a fast way to use qmlweb and of course I'm going to implement more modules but not necessary modules from QT but usefulls modules for frontend web development.

 ## Example